petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/writing-a-similar-results-contributor.md

 Similarly, in versions 7.2 and 7.1, if an entity is indexed with the Composite Indexer APIs (i.e., it has a `ModelDocumentContributor` class), the `uid` is set by Liferay's implementation and is standardized.

 However, entities indexed with the legacy Indexer API (i.e., the entity has a `*Indexer` class that extends Liferay's `BaseIndexer`) may have overridden the logic that sets the `uid`, so it's worth looking into an entity's indexing implementation.

-## Conclusion

-By implementing a `SimilarResultsContributor`, you can contribute your own custom content for display in the Similar Results widget.